ivansible/devel/roles/dev-user/README.md

 This role configures remote host and remote user for development.
 It makes some common bash aliases for remote user and installs common development packages (git, build-essentials, etc).
-If remote host belongs to the `workspace` group, this role will also enable private SSH keys for remote user.
+If `dev_user_install_keys` is true, this role will also enable private SSH keys for remote user.

 The role will additionally install:
   - gzip, unzip, unrar